Help & Guides

 The answer you seek may be available already.
 Browse popular questions, search for information, find answers to all types of questions about the Clarion University Libraries.
 If you have a "new" question...just ask our Librarians!

 Based on specific topics, LibGuides are like "spark plugs" that point you to great resources!

 Short guides to using your Library.

 Individual research assistance for Clarion University students, faculty, and staff is available by appointment only.
 Contact the Librarians for scheduling.

-Roving Reference (not currently offered - fall 2020)
+Roving Reference (not currently offered - SPRING 2021)